Swansea University Chooses Control Over Automation with AP Capture

 The Precision Problem with Automated Systems

 The goal wasn't just to film the action; it was to film the critical moment that defined the action.
-This demands full, manual control over the camera's angle and focus, something automated, ball-tracking AI simply cannot guarantee.
+This demands full, manual control over the camera's angle and focus.
+Automated, ball-tracking AI simply cannot guarantee this level of precision.

 Taking Control: The AP Capture Advantage

-Hugh Gustafson, Rugby Performance Manager, underlines how the Pan-Tilt-Zoom (PTZ) control offered by the AP Capture system empowers his team to capture the footage they need, not the footage the AI decides is important.
+Hugh Gustafson, Rugby Performance Manager, underlines how the Pan-Tilt-Zoom (PTZ) control offered by the AP Capture system empowers his team.
+They can capture the footage they need, not the footage the AI decides is important.

 The flexibility of the multi-angle installation means the coaching staff can capture and analyse everything from full-pitch strategy to tight, detailed views of specific skill drills.